camunda/camunda-docs/versioned_docs/version-8.3/self-managed/concepts/multi-tenancy.md

 :::caution

-Multi-tenancy is currently only available for Camunda 8 self-managed with authentication [through identity](../../../self-managed/identity/what-is-identity/) enabled.
+Multi-tenancy is currently only available for Camunda 8 Self-Managed with authentication enabled [through Identity](../../../self-managed/identity/what-is-identity/).
 See list of [additional limitations](#unsupported-features) below.

 :::